spectrocloud/librarium/content/docs/04-clusters/06-cluster-management.md

 * [Cluster Health Alerts](/clusters/cluster-management/health-alerts) - Palette monitors the health of all workload clusters and raises an alert when the cluster goes to an unhealthy state.
 Besides displaying the alert on the UI console, Palette provides the ability to have these alerts pushed out to a variety of channels.
 Users can set up simple email alerts to receive an email when health status of their cluster changes.

+* [Cluster Monitoring](/clusters/cluster-management/monitoring/deploy-monitor-stack) - Monitor your cluster resources by collecting and reviewing metrics.

 * [Compliance Scans](/clusters/cluster-management/compliance-scan) - Perform continuous compliance checks to ensure your clusters are secure, conformant, and compliant.

-* [OS Patching](/clusters/cluster-management/os-patching) - Automatically apply the most recent security patches to cluster nodes to stay up to date with latest OS patches.
+* [OS Patching](/clusters/cluster-management/os-patching) - Automatically apply the most recent security patches to cluster nodes to stay up to date with the latest OS patches.

 * [Backup and Restore](/clusters/cluster-management/backup-restore) - Backup your cluster configurations as well as any persistent volumes used by your applications regularly.
 Choose critical namespaces you would like to back up.
 Restore as required to new or existing clusters.